-The activities of the Group and the Company have been affected by the spread of the Coronavirus pandemic (COVID-19) and by the restrictive measures taken by the governments of the countries in which the Group operates.
-The Management has analysed the impact of the pandemic on the results to the extent that it could be determined and as presented below.
+The activities of the Group and the Company continue to be affected by the spread of the Coronavirus pandemic (COVID-19) and by the restrictive measures taken by the governments of the countries in which the Group operates, as well as, by the impact of these measures on the supply chain.
+The Management has analyzed the impact of the pandemic on the results to the extend that it could be determined presented below as well.
 A relevant analysis is also presented in note 3.

-The Group's turnover decreased by 9,0% in relation to 2019.
-The decrease resulted from the Distribution Sector.
-The turnover of the Distribution sector shows a decrease of 9,9% mainly due to the decrease of sales in the Middle East markets.
-The turnover of the Software and Integrated Solutions Sector increased by 5,7%, mainly due to new projects in the Cyprus market.
-The turnover of the Group was adversely affected mainly due to the spread of the Coronavirus (COVID-19) and the consequences of the efforts to limit its spread, in the economies of the countries in which the Group operates in general.
+The Group's turnover increased by 10,1% in relation to 2020.
+The increase resulted from the Distribution Sector.
+The turnover of the Distribution sector shows an increase of 10,7% mainly due to the increase of sales in the markets of Greece, Romania, Cyprus and Gulf region.
+The turnover of the Software and Integrated Solutions Sector decreased by 2,2%, mainly due to the delay in the implementation of projects in the Greek Market.
+The Coronavirus pandemic (COVID-19) and its consequences on the supply chain, limited the growth of the Group's Turnover.

-The Company's Turnover increased by 4,4% in relation to 2019, due to the increase of sales to foreign subsidiaries.
+The Company's Turnover increased by 15,3% in relation to 2020, due to the increase of sales to third parties.

-The percentage of the Group's gross profit margin shows an increase from 7,5% in 2019 to 8,2% in 2020, mainly due to sales with a higher than average gross profit margin (2020: Gross profit: $\notin$ 71.047.666 to Sales: $\notin$ 862.017.413, 2019: Gross profit: $\notin$ 71.360.059 to Sales: $\notin$ 946.797.978 as reported in the Consolidated Statement of Profit or Loss and Other Comprehensive Income).
+The percentage of the Group's gross profit margin shows a decrease from 8,2% in 2020 to 7,9% in 2021, mainly due to the increase in sales in the Distribution Sector, where the gross profit margin is lower (2021: Gross profit: \notin 74.956.926 to Sales: \notin 949.209.173 and 2020: Gross profit: \notin 71.047.666 to Sales: \notin 862.017.413 as reported in the Consolidated Statement of Profit or Loss and Other Comprehensive Income).

-The percentage of the Company's gross profit margin shows a decrease from 8,3% in 2019 to 7,6% in 2020, mainly due to the increase in sales to subsidiary companies with a gross profit margin lower than average (2020: Gross profit $\in$ 5.485.135 to Sales: $\notin$ 72.040.139, 2019: Gross Profit $\notin$ 5.726.342 to Sales: $\notin$ 69.036.153 as reported in the Statement of Profit and Loss and Other Comprehensive Income).
+The percentage of the Company's gross profit margin shows a decrease from 7,6% in 2020 to 6,0% in 2021, mainly due to sales with a lower than average gross profit margin (2021: Gross profit €4.971.585 to Sales: €83.052.353 and 2020: Gross Profit €5.485.135 to Sales: €72.040.139 as reported in the Statement of Profit and Loss and Other Comprehensive Income).

-Group's Other Income increased from $\notin 1.051.035$ in 2019 to $\notin 2.107.324$ in 2020 and in percentage terms by 100,5% mainly due to the obtained one-off state provision of a deduction on the repayment of tax liabilities by a foreign subsidiary in the context of financial measures provided to address the economic consequences of the Coronavirus pandemic (COVID-19), as well as the increase in contributions from suppliers for the promotion of their products.
-Other income also includes income from business collaborations with third parties.
+Group's Other Income decreased from \pounds 2.107.324 in 2020 to \pounds 899.612 in 2021 and in percentage terms by 57,3% mainly due to the obtained one-off state provision of a deduction on the repayment of tax liabilities by a foreign subsidiary in the context of financial measures provided to address the economic consequences of the Coronavirus pandemic (COVID-19), as well as the increase in contributions from suppliers for the promotion of their products during 2020.
+Other income also includes income from other collaborations.

-Company's Other Income increased from $\notin 12.352.542$ in 2019 to $\notin 15.560.785$ in 2020 and in percentage terms by 26,0% mainly due to administration expenses charged to subsidiary companies in the context of applying the Group's transfer pricing policy, as well as, due to the increase in contributions from suppliers to promote their products.
+Company's Other Income increased from $\notin 15.560.785$ in 2020 to $\notin 16.541.210$ in 2021 and in percentage terms by 6,3% mainly due to the increase in the administration expenses charged to subsidiary companies in the context of applying the Group's transfer pricing policy.
 Other Income also includes dividends receivable from subsidiaries and income from business relationships with third parties.